Irdis/swimd/README.md

-Smith Waterman in c and SIMD.
+Smith Waterman in C and SIMD.